Introduction

 This integration is designed to give you a head start, so you don't have to build your entire command library from

 scratch.
-It acts as a powerful form of command discovery; when you're unsure how to use a tool like tar
+It acts as a powerful form of command discovery; when you're unsure how to use a tool like tar or

-examples provide a set of ready-to-use templates directly in your search results.
+ffmpeg, the imported tldr examples provide a set of ready-to-use templates directly in your search results.

 Available Subcommands